Ideology of the Islamic State: Radical Islamist

 The BBC defines the group's ideology as "radical Islamist," that "aims to establish a "caliphate", a state ruled by a single political and religious leader according to Islamic law, or Sharia."
 Furthermore, the BBC adds that "IS members are jihadists who adhere to an extreme interpretation of Sunni Islam and consider themselves the only true believers.
 They hold that the rest of the world is made up of unbelievers who seek to destroy Islam, justifying attacks against other Muslims and non-Muslims alike."

 Jihadi-Salafist

 Cole Bunzel of the Brookings Institution and Graeme Wood of The Atlantic state the ideology of the Islamic State is based on Jihadi-Salafism, "a distinct ideological movement in Sunni Islam".
-According to their works, and ISIL itself, it unites two streams of Islamic thought that are the original Moslem Brotherhood and Salafism."
+According to their works, and IS itself, it unites two streams of Islamic thought that are the original Muslim Brotherhood and Salafism."

-However, major figures of the Salafi-Jihadist movement have disassociated themselves from ISIS.
+However, major figures of the Salafi-Jihadist movement have disassociated themselves from IS.
 The systematic policy of murder, brutality, excommunication (takfir) and anathemization were extreme even for mainstream Salafi-Jihadists.
-Salafi-Jihadist leader Abu Abdillah Muhammad al-Mansur, a teacher of Al-Baghdadi, wrote a treatise refuting ISIS titled "The Islamic State between Reality and Illusion" wherein he condemned his former student as a deviant ignorant who "did not master one single book in theology or jurisprudence".
+Salafi-Jihadist leader Abu Abdillah Muhammad al-Mansur, a teacher of al-Baghdadi, wrote a treatise refuting IS titled "The Islamic State between Reality and Illusion" wherein he condemned his former student as a deviant ignorant who "did not master one single book in theology or jurisprudence".